In Stock

 Watering

-White currants require regular watering to support healthy growth and reliable fruiting.
+White Currants require regular watering to support healthy growth and reliable fruiting, as they particularly prefer moist but well-drained soil.
 Proper moisture management is especially important during active growth and fruiting stages.

 Maintain consistent moisture, especially during flowering and fruit development.
 Increase watering during hot or dry weather and reduce in winter — but don’t allow the soil to fully dry out.